Child Custody Evaluations

-The court may order parents to Family Court Services to be evaluated to assess the needs of their children and each parent’s ability to meet those needs in accordance with 750 ILCS 5/604.10.
+The court may order parents to Family Court Services (FCS) to be evaluated to assess the needs of their children and each parent’s ability to meet those needs in accordance with 750 ILCS 5/604.10.
 The forensic evaluator’s written report with recommendations helps the judge to make decisions regarding parental responsibilities and parenting time.
 The report takes into consideration a family’s history, current resources, and future needs.

 Family Court Services conducts evaluations for the judges of the Domestic Relations Division of the Circuit Court of Cook County.
 Evaluations provide information about families to judges to assist them in making decisions regarding the “best interests” of children.